AidenCMG/Heap-Of-Students/readme.md

 # Heap-Of-Students

+## Currently still working on some functions in main

 This project takes in a string of student data and parses it to be easily sortable by different categories.
 Right now the program will only test one predetermined string and print out the various categories.